 Stock options are complex derivative contracts that can be used for gambling, insurance, or generating income.
 The flexibility of stock options makes them an incredibly useful tool for investors and traders.

 Many beginner investors view stock options as a form of gambling.
 While there is no denying that there is an element of risk when it comes to stock options, there are also several ways to minimize that risk and make informed decisions that have the potential to provide a solid return on investment.

 A stock option is a contract between two parties that gives the holder the right, but not the obligation, to buy or sell a security at an agreed-upon price within a certain time frame.
 Put simply, a stock option is a bet on the future price of a stock.

 There are two types of stock options: call options and put options.
 A call option gives the holder the right to purchase a stock at a certain price (the strike price), while a put option gives the holder the right to sell a stock at a certain price.

 It’s important to note that stock options are not stocks; they are bets on the future price of stocks.
-When you purchase a call option, you are betting that the underlying asset’s price will increase.
-If you purchase a put option, you are betting that the price of the underlying asset will decrease.
+When you purchase a call option, you bet the underlying asset’s price will increase.
+If you purchase a put option, you are betting that the underlying asset’s price will decrease.

 - Tip: For an in-depth guide on stock options and how they work, see our lesson “101-12 What are Stock Options?
 How To Trade Stock Options.“